-id8 has established a proprietary process for branding, and rebranding, high-end corporate companies.
+id8 has established a proprietary process for branding and rebranding high-end corporate companies.

-Our branding process consists of three phases:
+Our branding process consists of four phases:

 Phase 1 – Discovery – The Branding Process

-This is so important to your future success.
+This is important to your future success.
 Your brand is not just a logo and a tagline.
 Your brand represents you, your employees, your values, and the culture of your company.